salma748/RAG-NLP-System/README.md

 ## Academic Project

-This project was developed as part of the NLP Engineering Project and demonstrates the design and implementation of a production-oriented Retrieval-Augmented Generation (RAG) system using modern NLP, vector databases, software engineering principles, and containerized deployment.
+This project was developed for the NLP Engineering Project and demonstrates the implementation of a production-oriented Retrieval-Augmented Generation (RAG) pipeline using modern NLP techniques, vector databases, software engineering principles, and containerized deployment.